 This scholarship was established by the Unitarian Universalist Association of Congregations (UUA) upon Rev. Pohl's retirement as Unitarian Universalist Association Director of Ministry in 1993.
 It supports the intellectual, spiritual, and professional development of individuals studying for Unitarian Universalist (UU) ministry.

-The Ministerial Credentialing Office has limited scholarship funds available to students enrolled full time or at least half time in a Masters of Divinity degree program leading to fellowship as a UU minister.
-Candidate status is required.
+The Ministerial Credentialing Office has limited scholarship funds available to students enrolled full-time or at least half time in a Masters of Divinity degree program leading to fellowship as a Unitarian Universalist (UU) minister.
+Aspirant or Candidate status is required.
 Deadline for receipt of financial applications each year is on or around April 15th.
 Applicants for financial aid are automatically considered for scholarships and no additional material is required, except where noted.